ScotGovAnalysis/RtoSQLServer/README.md

 archive of their table setup in R, without needing to know the SQL used to establish System Versioning as part of a `create table` SQL expression.

+To drop a system versioned table using `drop_table_from_db` requires extra privileges in the SQL Server database.
+You may need to contact a system administrator to drop these tables for you if you receive an error.